Ryzee119/usb64/README.md

 - Xbox one Wired (Genuine Only)
 - Xbox 360 Wired
 - Xbox 360 Wireless (Via PC USB Receiver)
+- Raspberry Pi interface or equivalent for all other USB controllers.

 ## Controls
 - Back + D-Pad = Insert Mempak banks 1 to 4